Healthy Instant Pot Beef Stew (or Slow Cooker)

 What to Pair with Beef Stew

-You can easily eat beef stew completely on its own and feel satisfied, but if you're like me, then you like to have a choice of side.
-So, knowing that, I’ve put together a list of foods that go wonderfully with this beef stew recipe:
+You can easily eat beef stew completely on its own and feel satisfied, but if you're like me, then you like to have a choice of sides.
+So, knowing that, I've put together a list of foods that go wonderfully with this beef stew recipe:

 The Recipe